cmekik/pyClarion/tutorial/notes.md

 Here, `cl.ActionSampler()` is a `Process` instance.
 The rest of the parameters are `pyClarion` URIs (or URI segments) which specify how this module networks with the rest of the agent.

 The `name` argument is the name of the module, and therefore the last entry in the module's path.
 Locators for module inputs are passed to the module through the `i_uris` argument.
 Finally, the `fs_uris` argument points the module to action feature spaces.
-In this case, the module is given a locator for the command features exposed by the `'actions'` module.
+In this case, the module is given a locator for the command features exposed by the top-level `'mov'` module.

 `pyClarion` provides some tools for us to inspect and visualize the agents that we construct.